Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/single-namespace/README.md

-# Using Servicebus Queue and Topic With Spring Integration
+# Using Service Bus Queue and Topic With Spring Integration

 This guide walks you through the process of accessing Servicebus Queues and Topics with Spring Integration.